* This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine *

 Question?
 Is the magazine article reviewing the KV 7010U Chromatron or the KV 7010UA Trinitron?
 I know of one set owned by a collector which is designated “Micro Color” without the three color logo, but is confirmed to be model KV 7010UA with a Trinitron CRT inside.
 Curiously in the October 31, 1968 Sony Annual Report, Sony states that a 7 inch Micro Color television was marketed in the United States July, 1968.
 They are silent as to whether it was the Chromatron or the Trinitron, but interestingly, in the previous year Sony Annual Report dated October 31, 1967, they stated that “a 7 inch Micro Color Chromatron will be marketed before Summer, 1968.”

-Update, June 19, 2014: Because of the recent find of the KV 7010U service manual and other information recently found, we are now convinced that the author of this article was auditioning and reviewing a Sony Chromatron KV 7010U.
+Update, June 19, 2014: A careful examination of the photo in this magazine showing the rear identity tag reads ” Transistor TV Receiver”.
+This confirms that the TV under review was a KV 7010U Chromatron and because of the recent find of the KV 7010U service manual and other information recently found, we are now convinced that the author of this article was auditioning and reviewing a Sony Chromatron KV 7010U.
 The service manual recites: “7 inch, 90 degree deflection Chromatron system incorporating “Trinitron”.
 We now know that the KV 7010U Chromatron was released April, 1968 and the KV 7010UA was released approximately 3 months later.

 As you will see below and on page one, Vintage Micro Television of this site, I found an actual Sony Chromatron Model KV 7010U.